curl/curl/docs/cmdline-opts/data.md

-If you enter an exclamation mark after the filename followed by one or two numbers separated by a minus sign, only the bytes from the file that are within the limits of those numbers will be sent.
+If you enter an exclamation mark after the filename followed by one or two numbers separated by a minus sign, only the bytes from the file that are within the limits of those numbers is sent.
 The notation is the same as that used by the '--range' option.

 The data for this option is passed on to the server exactly as provided on the